louis-young/github-activity-visualiser/README.md

 # GitHub Activity Visualiser

-A timeline visualisation of a GitHub user's latest activity - built with React.
+A timeline visualisation of a GitHub user's latest activity.

 ![GitHub Activity Visualiser](documentation/github-activity-visualiser.png)

 ## Description

 A timeline visualisation of a GitHub user's latest activity with a clean and intuitive user interface.

+Built with React.

 ## Motivation